 David Bowie impersonates Bruce Springsteen, Iggy Pop, Tom Waits.

-When I find myself enjoying an Oprah quote, it’s usually a banger.
+When I find myself enjoying an Oprah quote, it’s usually a real banger.

-A perfect guide to growing and using nature’s OG superfood: sprouts.
+A perfect guide to growing and using nature’s original superfood: sprouts.

 PEANUT BUTTER VANILLA GREEN SHAKE RECIPE